AlanCoding/Example-Django-App/README.md

 django-admin startapp hiworld
 ```

+You might do better to just follow the Django [getting started](https://www.djangoproject.com/start/)
+guide.
 Alternatively, after you have started the project, you can run these
 things with `python manage.py ....`.

 ```bash